3. Material Accounting Policies

 All other financial assets are subsequently measured at fair value.

-On initial recognition, the Company can make an irrevocable election (on an instrument-by-instrument basis) to present the subsequent changes in fair value in other comprehensive income pertaining to investments in equity instruments.
+On initial recognition, the company can make an irrevocable election (on an instrument-by-instrument basis) to present the subsequent changes in fair value in other comprehensive income pertaining to investments in equity instruments.
+Investments in subsidiaries held in the course of business are measured at fair value through profit or loss.
+The related accounting treatment is discussed in detail in the relevant sections below.
 This election is not permitted if the equity investment is held for trading.
 These elected investments are initially measured at fair value plus transaction costs.
 Subsequently, they are measured at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income and accumulated in the 'Reserve for equity instruments through other comprehensive income'.
-The cumulative gain or loss is not reclassified to statement of profit and loss on disposal of the investments.
+The cumulative gain or loss is not reclassified to the statement of profit and loss on disposal of the investments.

 A financial asset is held for trading if: